MicrosoftDocs/cpp-docs/docs/mfc/reference/cfontdialog-class.md

  A pointer to a [CHARFORMAT](http://msdn.microsoft.com/library/windows/desktop/bb787881) data structure that allows you to set some of the font's characteristics in a rich edit control.

  `dwFlags`
  Specifies one or more choose-font flags.
 One or more preset values can be combined using the bitwise OR operator.
 If you modify the `m_cf.Flag`s structure member, be sure to use a bitwise OR operator in your changes to keep the default behavior intact.
-For details on each of these flags, see the description of the [CHOOSEFONT](http://msdn.microsoft.com/library/windows/desktop/ms646832) structure in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For details on each of these flags, see the description of the [CHOOSEFONT](http://msdn.microsoft.com/library/windows/desktop/ms646832) structure in the Windows SDK.

  pdcPrinter
  A pointer to a printer-device context.
 If supplied, this parameter points to a printer-device context for the printer on which the fonts are to be selected.